michaeljfriedman/economy-simulator/README.md

   percentage that each person spends is different each month, drawn uniformly from a range between 0 and 1, squashed on one end so that it centers at this number.
-- **Industry distribution**: the distribution of how likely a person is to spend money in a particular industry.
-So for example, if you had 5 industries, 4 that each have 25% probability, and 1 with 0%, this would simulate the effect of blocking spending in a particular industry (e.g. if it's temporarily shut down).
+- **Spending distribution across industries**: the distribution of which industries people will spend their money in.
+For example, if you had 5 industries, 4 that each have 25% probability, and 1 with 0%, this would simulate the effect of blocking spending in a particular industry (e.g. if it's temporarily shut down).

 The web app has boxes where you can set each of these parameters.
 For the CLI, you'll need to write a config file that sets these parameters.
 See the